johnwcowan/r7rs-work/FuturesCowan.md

 first don't require an argument and the results of all *futures* are discarded.
 This is useful for sequencing side effects.
 This is monadic sequence, and is useful for sequencing.

-### Future groups

-`(in-future-group `*proc* [ *future-group*] `)`

-Creates an opaque object called a *future group*, a collection of futures.
-The future group is passed to *proc*, which accepts one argument and returns one value.
-When *proc* returns, `in-future-group` waits for any futures that have been added to the future group to terminate, and then returns whatever *proc* returns.

-If any future terminates with an exception, all other futures are still waited for and then the exception is reraised.
-If more than one future terminates with an exception, it is unspecified which exception is reraised.

-`(future-group-add! `*future-group future*`)`

-Adds *future* to *future-group*.
-Returns an unspecified value.

 ### Exceptions